This post is updated as events transpire.

 - 7 December 2018 — A man was arrested for burglary in Texas with the help of Parabon.
 He has not been accused of a violent crime, meaning that his case apparently violated GEDmatch’s Terms of Service at the time.

-- January 2019 — Melinde Lutz Byrne becomes a Consulting Forensic Genealogist for Bode Technology.
+- January 2019 — Melinde Lutz Byrne became a Consulting Forensic Genealogist for Bode Technology.

 - 31 January 2019 — We learned that FamilyTreeDNA had granted the FBI access to their database of more than a million customers.
 That access began as early as Fall 2018, in contravention of their Terms of Service.
 FTDNA changed their Terms of Service in December 2018 to allow law enforcement to use their database, but they failed to notify their customers, as required by that very same contract.